roseengineering/blueshunt/README.md

 1. "maxvolts" sets the BRNG register for different VBUS ranges, namely 16V and 32V.
 BRNG is set to the minimum voltage that maxvolts fits under.
-2. "maxamps" set the PG register for different VSHUNT ranges, namely .04V, .08V, .16V, and 0.32V.
+2. "maxamps" sets the PG register for different VSHUNT ranges, namely .04V, .08V, .16V, and 0.32V.
 PG is set to the minimum voltage that (maxamps * rshunt) fits under.
 3. The BADC, SADC, and MODE variables are set according to the tables in